 During the race – do not get distracted form running ! spending too much time looking at your watch during the race will disturb your rhythm and may bring you to a halt.

 Use your points of reference (e.g. trees, lamp posts) to know how far you have gone, but do not stop running for more than 5 seconds – run & walk instead if needed so that you avoid getting distracted form the environment too much.

-If you have a smartwatch – show the workout on it and do not get distracted from your pace ! if you have a garmin running watch, press lap once every km to see your progress at that point during the race.
+If you have a smartwatch – show the workout on it and do not get distracted from your pace ! if you have a garmin running watch, press lap once every km to see your progress with a cat tshirt at that point during the race.